nayerm/nayerm.github.io/_posts/2019-12-27-work-term-report1.md

 <h3 style="color:#e62555;">Acknowledgements</h3>

 I would like to thank my team members Zoran Kubat, Zaman Chagani, Connor Rieger, Austin Bursey and my especially my manager Virna Uliana.
-I would also like to extend my thanks to the RPA developers outside my team who I have had the please of dealing with Vikas Vattikonda, Miso Kajtez, Jeff Halderman and Leo Heath.
+I would also like to extend my thanks to the RPA developers outside my team who I have had the pleasure of dealing with Vikas Vattikonda, Miso Kajtez, Jeff Halderman and Leo Heath.
 Lastly, I would like to thank the great process owners Nicole Urquhart, Grace Yerokun, Craig Mckersie, Dennis Cobalchini, and Patrycja Smiech.